Education

 How iHelp is Addressing Community Education

-already existing educational systems.
-By searching for opportunities to improve infrastructure, technology, funding, educational resources, opportunity, and avenues for higher education, we aim to improve the lives of those within the education system.
-Through our focus on educational enrichment, we hope to contribute to the upward socioeconomic mobility of individuals in the communities we serve, maintaining long-term effects.
-See how we are contributing to the educational enrichment through our programs in Ghana and Colombia.
+iHelp works with the communities it serves to contribute to and improve existing educational systems.
+We look for opportunities to improve infrastructure and technology.
+We research funding and look for educational resources and opportunities, with the goal of improving the lives of those within the local educational system.
+Through our focus on educational enrichment, we hope to contribute to the socioeconomic mobility of individuals in the communities we serve.
+See how we are contributing to educational enrichment through our programs in Ghana and Colombia.

 Community Education Background